silverstripe/silverstripe-realme/docs/en/configuration.md

 #### When you're hosting on CWP

 For UAT and production environments, the above environment consts will be defined for you by CWP Operations once the certificates have been purchased and installed.
+[Create a Service Desk ticket](https://www.cwp.govt.nz/service-desk/new-request/) to request the start of this process.

 #### When you're hosting elsewhere

-You will need to purchase and install these certificates yourself in appropriate places on your server, and then set the `REALME_SIGNING_CERT_FILENAME` and `REALME_MUTUAL_CERT_FILENAME` consts appropriately.
-More information on how to do this can be found in the [SSL Certificates](ssl-certs.md) documentation.
+You will need to purchase and install these certificates yourself in appropriate places on your server, and then set all environment constants appropriately.
+More information on SSL certificates can be found in the [SSL Certificates](ssl-certs.md) documentation.